TogAr2/MinestomPvP/README.md

 - Damage invulnerability
 - Weapons
 - Armor
-- Shields
+- Shields (or sword blocking)
 - Food
 - Totems
 - Bows and crossbows
-- Fishing rods (only hooking entities, not fishing)
+- Fishing rods (only hooking entities or legacy knockback, not fishing)
 - Other projectiles (potions, snowballs, eggs, ender pearls)
 - All enchantments possible with the above features (this includes protection, sharpness, knockback, ...)